Lorentz group: Generalization to higher dimensions

-It is isomorphic to O(n, 1) but enjoys greater popularity in mathematical physics, primarily because the algebra of the Dirac equation and, more generally, spinor and Clifford algebras, are "more natural" with this signature.
+O(1, n) is isomorphic to O(n, 1), and both presentations of the Lorentz group are in use in the theoretical physics community.
+The former is more common in literature related to gravity, while the latter is more common in particle physics literature.

 A common notation for the vector space R^{n+1}, equipped with this choice of quadratic form, is R^{1,n}.